 After migrating to a new Electronic Health Records (EHR) system, your organization must answer two vital questions.
 First, how do you retain the old health information in compliance with federal and state laws?
 Second, what is the most cost-effective way to provide quick access to historical patient data?

 You need to decide whether to keep the legacy system running, perform EHR data migration, carry out a complete data conversion, or create a smart, active data archive.

 While leaving your legacy application running may seem like the most straightforward option, it may also be the most costly.
-Imagine that you may need to retain records from 6 to up to 25 years, depending on your state’s legal requirements.
+Imagine that you may need to retain records from 6 to 25 years, depending on your state’s legal requirements.
 To help you reduce the costs of maintaining historical medical records, we will be looking at a breakdown of the costs and how to minimize them.

 1. Servers and Hardware

 The cost of maintaining hardware, servers, and network infrastructure continues to increase annually.
 Your organization will spend money troubleshooting and servicing obsolete technology.
 This could go on for decades, depending on the length of the required health record retention period.